 There will still be some situations where you will have to compose an old-fashioned, super-stuffy letter in French, maybe.
 But these situations are very rare.

-Instead, over the past twenty years or so, I’ve seen an evolution of most French formal and professional correspondence.
+Instead, over the past twenty years or so, I’ve seen an evolution of most French formal and business correspondence.
 While there will always be at least a few formules de politesse that French people will include (and expect) in professional and formal letters and emails, things have become a lot less formal in general.

 Nowadays, for instance, that clunky ending formula Veuillez agréer…à mes salutations distinguées has become somewhat of a rarity.
 Additionally, some companies have opted to eschew formal salutations like Madame, Monsieur, (To Whom It May Concern) for the much more relaxed Bonjour, to seem more approachable.